 Creating a great CV is both a science and an art, as the best CVs are well structured but also engage the reader.
 We’ve crunched the numbers to find out what employers really look for in a CV to help you to create your very own version that ticks all the boxes.

 Remember, if you need any help when putting together your CV, then the University offers CV workshops for graduates as part of our Careers Service for life alumni benefit, which includes careers advice and much more.
-Visit our Graduate Gateway for more details.
+Visit our Careers Service website for more details.

 Fact: Recruiters and employers only spend 5-7 seconds taking a first look at your CV